AntonioDiaz/machine-learning-specialization/README.md

 <img width="2610" alt="Image" src="https://github.com/user-attachments/assets/376f662b-1c8c-4d06-b42e-930b7646cb83" />

-* __One Hot Encoding__: solution when a feature can take more than two possible values.
+* __One Hot Encoding__
+solution when a feature can take more than two possible values.
 One Hot because only one feature is selected.

 <img width="2500" alt="Image" src="https://github.com/user-attachments/assets/1a703253-6786-46a0-9319-d32c2651d583" />

-* Continue Value features
+* __Continue Value features__
 <img width="1244" height="547" alt="Image" src="https://github.com/user-attachments/assets/eda27b66-63b2-44ce-97bf-ac11e5ab53f2" />

+* __Tree Ensemble__
-* Tree Ensemble: using branch of decision trees instead only one, the final decision is taken by mayority of each tree.
+using branch of decision trees instead only one, the final decision is taken by mayority of each tree.
 <img width="2500" alt="Image" src="https://github.com/user-attachments/assets/a2998729-de96-4888-82fc-b4f09a4cef31" />

 * Sampling with replacement: the idea is to build a new training set, similar from the original.

-* Random Forest Alghoritm: alghoritm to build tree ensemble.
+* Random Forest Algorithm: algorithm to build tree ensemble.
 Idea: when choosing a feature to use split, if $n$ features are available, pick a `random` subset of features $(k < n)$ and allow the algorithm to only choose from that subset of features.
 Usually $k = \sqrt{n}$.

 * XGBoost: Boosted trees, where each tree is trained to correct the errors of the previous tree.
 The final decision is taken by weighted mayority of each tree.